hensonth/project2/Readme.md

 User Stories:

-When it comes to mens' fashion habits, men usually spend a disproportionate amount of their fashion spending on shoes.
+1) When it comes to mens' fashion habits, men usually spend a disproportionate amount of their fashion spending on shoes.
 According to a 2015 study by Nielsen on consumer habits, men are more likely to spend more on a product for its perceived quality even if it means buying less of that product.

-With
+2) Using the U.S market as a proxy to Singapore's market, menswear sales is growing faster than womens'.
+Consumer trends also point towards men becoming more fashion conscious but yet severely underserved by online stores as compared to women.

+3) With ecommerce only at 3% of total retail sales in Singapore, compared to the U.S. average of 8% and U.S. city average of more than 15%.
+Singaporeans are increasingly more confident of shopping online and purchasing higher valued goods online.

+With these three factors combined, I believe that high quality leather men's shoes would be a growing niche market that can be effectively and  profitably captured through a well-designed web application.

 Styling:
 Overall - getbootstrap.com